bivol/cryptarsi/README.md

 Go to the Search field and type "cryptarsi".
 As you can see you can do much more with Cryptarsi then simply encrypt files.

+Read the Cryptarsi.org website to learn how to use Cryptarsi searching features on structured data.

 Beta 3 roadmap:
 1. Load a tar archive from URL;
 2. Circumvent the 25MB limit;